Donkeys: Lifespan, Behaviour and Care

 Donkeys have an excellent memory and can recognise areas and other donkeys they were with up to 25 years ago.

-Donkeys have a natural inclination to a solitary life, contrary to horses, which makes them great for guarding livestock.
+Donkeys have a natural inclination to protect which makes them great for guarding livestock.

 A donkey’s large ears do more than just detect sound; they also help with cooling.